 Like a vital artery, the 250-kilometre long Canal de Provence

-supplies the region's inhabitants with some of the basic necessities of life: energy (20% of the region's needs) and irrigation, as well as drinking water.
+supplies the region's inhabitants with some of the basic necessities of life: energy (20 percent of the region's needs) and irrigation, as well as drinking water.

-It will also supply ITER with some 1.7 million cubic metres of cooling water per year — an impressive figure, but one which accounts for only 0.25% of the canal's annual flow.
+It will also supply ITER with some 1.7 million cubic metres of cooling water per year—an impressive figure, but one which accounts for only 0.25 percent of the canal's annual flow.

 Once every ten years, more or less, the Canal Authority launches a large cleaning operation aimed at ridding the canal of all the junk that has accumulated over the years.